ChimeraGaming/EZ-Flash_Guide/Models/GB/2019_EZ-Flash_Junior.md

 - No save states
 - No native support for homebrew with custom save types
 - RTC doesn’t work until it’s set in the settings screen
 - Save loss if user powers off mid-game without returning to menu
+- Doesn't sort files alphabetically (See Troubleshooting bellow).

 ---